farisachugthai/dynamic_ipython/docs/_sources/sphinxext/ipython_sphinx_directive.rst.txt

 .. highlight:: ipython
    :linenothreshold: 3

-.. this one is probably overkill right?

-.. |IPython| replace:: :mod:`IPython`

 .. |rst| replace:: reStructured text

-The |IPython| directive is a stateful shell that can be used in reStructured text files.
+The IPython directive is a stateful shell that can be used in |rst| files.

 The Sphinx project, for those who are unfamiliar, is used to create documentation from valid Python source in order to generate HTML.